 - Related Read: How To Make Life With A Baby E.A.S.Y

-The title does say good, bad and ugly, doesn’t it?
-Did you think I forgot about the good?
-There’s plenty of good, trust me.
-The bad and ugly just kind of stare you right in the face and demand attention.
+There’s plenty of good in the postpartum period too, trust me.
+The difficult stuff just kind of stare you right in the face and demand attention.
 But truly, your body is the most incredible as it will ever be in this postpartum period.

 Now that you’ve read it all, put it into action and make a promise to yourself that you are going to take care of YOURSELF.
-Prepare ahead of time if you can and stock up one everything you need to make your postpartum recovery easier.
+Prepare a postpartum recovery kit ahead of time if you can.
+Stock up on everything you need to make your postpartum recovery easier.
 Shop all of the items in this post plus some fun extras in my Postpartum Recovery Checklist.
 Download it for Free Here.

 Now that you are prepped and ready for the postpartum period, don’t forget to prepare for life with a new baby!
 Read this post to get a completely comprehensive list of things you need for your new baby so that you don’t have to search for what works.
 I’ve done the research for you.
 Plus, there is a free checklist attached.
 Don’t miss out!